 Raised evangelical Christian in rural Illinois and Mississippi, she received abstinence-only sex education.
-In 2005, strongly believing adults needed a space to discuss sex openly without fearing judgment, she built FUNKY BROWN CHICK®.
+In 2005, strongly believing adults needed a space to discuss sexual health openly without fearing judgment, she built FUNKY BROWN CHICK®.
 Called one of “the internet’s sultriest sharers” by the Village Voice, details about her rendezvous have been printed in Glamour magazine.

 English (American) 100%